buronsuave/BluethootStepper/README.md

-# Android Bluethoot Stepper App
+# Android Bluetooth Stepper App
 Android Bluetooth App for the control of a stepper motor